pacs-course/pacs-examples/Examples/README.md

 - `mkEigenInc`    Where the Eigen libraries (infact the header files) is stored
 - `mkOpenmpiLib`  The directory with the mpi libraries
 - `mkOpenmpiInc`  The directory with the mpi headers
+- `mkTbbInc`  Include files for the threding building block libraries (needed for parallel algorithms)
+- `mkTbbLib`  Library files for the threading building block libraries (needed for parallel algorithms)
 - `mkCxxCompiler` The c++ compiler of your choice
+- `mkEigenHome`      Where the Eigen files are kept (normally equal to MkEigenInc)

 Other important environment variables set up by the module system that may be not  used in `Makefile.user` but may be used by other makefiles of the examples are

-- `mkEigenHome`      Where the Eigen files are kept (normally equal to MkEigenInc)
 - `mkClangSystemBin`  The directory holding all clang compiler executables
-- `mkCCompiler`       The C compiler of your choiche
+- `mkCCompiler`       The C compiler of your choice
 - `mkSuitesparseLib`  Directory holding the libraries of the suitesparse suite (umfpack for instance)
 - `mkSuitesparseInc`  Directory holding the header files of the suitesparse suite (umfpack for instance)
 - `mkCgalLib`         Directory with the CGAL libraries (computational geometry libraries)